EPCCed/git-github-travis-lab/README.md

 ```
 before_install:
-  - pip install coverage
+  - pip install pytest-cov
 ```

 An optional `before_install` section lists the steps that need to be executed before we can build, run or test our code.
 For certain languages, we also need to download, build and install additional dependencies.
-For Python, nosetests is pre-installed by Travis CI, but here the Python coverage package is also installed, using the Python `pip` package installer, so we can generate a code coverage report, a report on the lines of code executed by our tests.
+Here, the Python [pytest-cov](https://pypi.python.org/pypi/pytest-cov) package is installed, using the Python `pip` package installer, so we can generate a code coverage report, a report on the lines of code executed by our tests.

 ```
 script:
-  - nosetests -v --with-coverage
+  - py.test -v --cov=msc
 ```

 Python needs a `script` entry to specify what to run e.g. how to run our tests and what tests to run.
-We use nosetests `-v` and `--with-coverage` flags to print out information about the tests being run and a code coverage report.
+We use `py.test`, the test runner from Python's [pytest](https://docs.pytest.org/en/latest/) test framework.
+The `-v` and `--cov=msc` flags request `py.test` to print out information about the tests being run and a code coverage report for the code in the `msc` module.

+Note that we don't need to install `py.test` as it is already provided by Travis CI.

 Sign in to Travis CI
 --------------------